the-mvm/the-mvm.github.io/README.md

 - post images in home page appear black and white and colorize upon hovering in them
 - ensured overall consistency on colors and established a color palette
 - added several pygments themes for code syntax highlight configurable from the _config.yml file.
+- added CSS variables to make it easy to customize colors and fonts
+- added a responsive footer menu that also includes the logo if setup in the config file.

 # The original Adam Blog is a minimal clear theme for Jekyll